New protocols for quantum key distribution with explicit upper and lower bound on secret key rate: introduction

-The BB84 protocol was followed by several protocols for QKD \citep{B92,E91,GV95,STP20} and other related cryptographic tasks \citep{YSP14,SKB+13,LXS_18,BST+17,STP17,thapliyal2018orthogonal,TP15,STP20,DP+23} (for a review see \citep{SPR17,GRT+02}).
+The BB84 protocol was followed by several protocols for QKD \cite{B92,E91,GV95,STP20} and other related cryptographic tasks \cite{YSP14,SKB+13,LXS_18,BST+17,STP17,thapliyal2018orthogonal,TP15,STP20,DP+23} (for a review see \cite{SPR17,GRT+02}).
 Each of these protocols has its own advantages and disadvantages.
-Most of these schemes are unconditionally secure in the ideal situation\footnote{{Quantum identity authentication \cite{CS_01,DP22,DP23} plays a crucial role before the execution of a QKD protocol to secure the entire communication.}}.
-However, in the real-life situations, devices used are not perfect and that leads to side channels for performing quantum hacking using device imperfection(s).
-For example, BB84 protocol (and many other protocols of similar nature, like B92 protocol \citep{B92}) ideally require a single photon source as to implement this type of protocols, Alice must be able to send single photon states to Bob.
-Currently, commendable experimental efforts have been devoted to construct a reliable single-photon source (see \citep{LP21,TS21} and references therein).
-However, in most of the commercial products, weak coherent pulses (WCPs) produced by attenuating the output of lasers are used as an approximate single photon source.
-Quantum state of a WCP produced by attenuating a laser can be described as
+Most of these schemes are unconditionally secure in the ideal situation\footnote{Quantum identity authentication \cite{CS_01,DP22,DP23,DP+24} plays a crucial role before the execution of a QKD protocol to secure the entire communication.}.
+However, in real-life situations, the devices used are not perfect, which leads to side channels for performing quantum hacking using device imperfections.
+For example, the BB84 protocol (and many other protocols of similar nature, like the B92 protocol \cite{B92}) ideally requires a single photon source, as implementing these types of protocols necessitates that Alice must be able to send single photon states to Bob.
+Currently, commendable experimental efforts have been devoted to constructing a reliable single-photon source (see \cite{LP21,TS21} and references therein).
+However, in most commercial products, weak coherent pulses (WCPs) produced by attenuating the output of lasers are used as an approximate single-photon source.
+The quantum state of a WCP produced by attenuating a laser can be described as